Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 \begin{definition}[Globally semianalytic sets \cite{valette2022subanalytic}] A subset $Z\subseteq \RR^n$ is \emph{globally semianalytic} if $V_n(Z)$ is a semianalytic subset of $\RR^n$, where $V_n : \RR^n \to (-1,1)^n$ is the homeomorphism defined by

-\end{definition} Globally semianalytic sets can be thought of as semianalytic sets which remain semianalytic when `compactified' by $V_n$.
+\end{definition} Globally semianalytic sets can be thought of as semianalytic sets that remain semianalytic when `compactified' by $V_n$.
 This is useful to rule out bad behaviour as $\bz$ goes out to infinity.
 Important examples of globally semianalytic sets include all bounded semianalytic sets and all semialgebraic sets \cite{valette2022subanalytic}.

 Globally semianalytic sets are still not closed under linear projection.
-Their projections are called globally \emph{subanalytic} sets: \begin{definition}[Globally subanalytic sets \cite{valette2022subanalytic}] A subset $E\subseteq \RR^n$ is \emph{globally subanalytic} if it can be represented as the projection of a globally semianalytic set; more precisely, if there exists a globally semianalytic set $Z \subseteq \RR^{n+p}$ such that $E=\pi(Z) $, with $\pi:\RR^{n+p}\to \RR^n$ being the projection operator that omits the last $p$ coordinates while leaving the remaining coordinates unchanged. \end{definition} Globally semianalytic sets are by definition globally subanalytic.
+Their projections are called globally \emph{subanalytic} sets: \begin{definition}[Globally subanalytic sets \cite{valette2022subanalytic}] A subset $E\subseteq \RR^n$ is \emph{globally subanalytic} if it can be presented as a linear projection of a globally semianalytic set; more precisely, if there exists a globally semianalytic set $Z \subseteq \RR^{n+p}$ such that $E=\pi(Z) $, with $\pi:\RR^{n+p}\to \RR^n$ being the projection operator that omits the last $p$ coordinates while leaving the remaining coordinates unchanged. \end{definition} Globally semianalytic sets are by definition globally subanalytic.
 Globally subanalytic sets do form an \emph{o-minimal structure}.
-In particular, they have the following properties : \begin{prop}[Proprieties of globally subanalytic sets \cite{valette2022subanalytic}] Let $A,B \subseteq \RR^D $ and $C \subseteq \RR^M$ be globally subanalytic sets.
-Then: \begin{enumerate} \item $\RR^D \setminus A$ is globally subanalytic. \item $A\cup B$ is globally subanalytic. \item $A\cap B$ is globally subanalytic. \item $A\times C $ is globally subanalytic. \item If $\pi:\RR^D\to \RR^L $ is a linear projection, then $\pi(A)$ is globally subanalytic. \item $A $ is a finite union of $C^\infty $ manifolds. \end{enumerate} \end{prop} The first property above (closure under complements) is Theorem 2.1.1. in \cite{valette2022subanalytic} and the last property is a weaker statement that Theorem 1.2.3 in \cite{valette2022subanalytic}.
-The remaining properties in Proposition~\ref{prop:globalsub} appear\footnotemark in `Basic properties 1.1.8.' in \cite{valette2022subanalytic}.
+In particular, they have the following properties: \begin{prop}[Properties of globally subanalytic sets \cite{valette2022subanalytic}] Let $A,B \subseteq \RR^D $ and $C \subseteq \RR^M$ be globally subanalytic sets.
+Then: \begin{enumerate} \item $\RR^D \setminus A$ is globally subanalytic. \item $A\cup B$ is globally subanalytic. \item $A\cap B$ is globally subanalytic. \item $A\times C $ is globally subanalytic. \item If $\pi:\RR^D\to \RR^L $ is a linear projection, then $\pi(A)$ is globally subanalytic. \item $A $ is a finite union of $C^\infty $ manifolds. \end{enumerate} \end{prop} The first property in Proposition~\ref{prop:globalsub} is proven in Gabrielov’s Complement Theorem; see Theorem 1.8.8 in \cite{valette2022subanalytic}.
+The last property is a weaker version of Theorem 1.2.3 in \cite{valette2022subanalytic}.
+The remaining properties are proved\footnotemark\ in \cite[Basic properties 1.1.8]{valette2022subanalytic}.